dahimbis/Covid19-tracking-System/README.md

 - **Authentication:** Session-based login system for security
 - **UX/UI:** Responsive layout design using HTML5/CSS3
 - **Role-based Access:** Admin, Doctor, Nurse, Patient accounts
+- **APIs:** Real-time API integration for global and national COVID-19 updates
 - **Data Handling:** Form inputs, automated record classification
 - **Basic DevOps:** Version tracking, environment setup, and deployment

+## 📌 Conclusion

+This project was developed with the support of **IEEE volunteers from Kyambogo University and Makerere University**, along with contributions from **Francis Ocwich** and **Alex Bazigu**.
+It was also funded by IEEE HAC/SIGHT